Unbinilium/Book/docs/programming/machine-learning.md

 When the CNN model is trained fully on a synthetic dataset, it witnesses a significant performance drop when testing on real-world data, compared to when applied to another synthetic validation set.
 It alludes to discrepancies between the distributions of synthetic and real-world examples.
 They propose to decompose the *N CNN* layers into two sub-networks to be learned sequentially:

-- **Unsupervised cross-domain sub-network ${C_u}$**, which consists of the first *K* layers of CNN.
+- **Unsupervised cross-domain sub-network ${C_u}$**, which consists of the first *K* layers of *CNN*.
 It accounts for extracting low-level visual features shared by both syn- thetic and real-world data domains. ${C_u}$ will be trained in a unsupervised way, using unlabeled data from both domains.
 It constitutes the crucial step that further minimizes the low-level feature gap, beyond the previous data augmentation efforts.

 - **Supervised domain-specific sub-network ${C_s}$**, which consists of the remaining *N − K* layers.
 It accounts for learning higher-level discriminative features for classi- fication, based on the shared features from ${C_u}$. ${C_s}$ will be trained in a supervised way, using labeled data from the synthetic domain only.